Better Late Than Never

-In recent years, Winkler appeared in a number of series.
-His regular role on the popular Adult Swim series "Childrens Hospital" and recurring role on USA Network's "Royal Pains" will come to an end this year as both shows complete their run.
-He was also seen on "New Girl," "Parks and Recreation" and "Arrested Development."
-In the spring of 2017, he will co-star on "Barry," a new HBO comedy series starring Bill Hader.
+In recent years, Winkler appeared in a number of series, including "Children's Hospital," "Royal Pains," "Parks and Recreation" and "Arrested Development."
+In the spring of 2018, he will co-star in "Barry," a new HBO comedy series starring Bill Hader.

-His guest role on the ABC series "The Practice" earned him an Emmy Award nomination and he also starred on the CBS sitcom "Out of Practice."
-He guest starred on "Numb3rs," "The Bob Newhart Show," "Third Watch," "Crossing Jordan" and "Law and Order: SVU," along with the Hallmark Channel holiday movie "The Most Wonderful Time of the Year."
-He lent his voice to such shows as "All Hail King Julien" on Netflix, "South Park," "King of the Hill," "Family Guy," "The Simpsons" and "Clifford: The Puppy Years," for which he received an Emmy Award.
+His guest role on the ABC series "The Practice" earned him an Emmy Award nomination and he also starred in the CBS sitcom "Out of Practice."
+He guest-starred on "Numb3rs," "The Bob Newhart Show," "Third Watch," "Crossing Jordan" and "Law and Order: SVU," along with the Hallmark Channel holiday movie "The Most Wonderful Time of the Year."
+He lent his voice to such shows as "All Hail King Julien" on Netflix, "South Park," "King of the Hill," "Family Guy," "The Simpsons" and "Clifford: The Puppy Days," for which he received an Emmy Award.

 On the big screen, Winkler starred in "Night Shift," "Here Comes the Boom," "The Waterboy," "Click," "The Lords of Flatbush," "Heroes," "Holes" and "Scream."

-Behind the scenes he has also made his mark as a producer and director.
-Winkler has executive produced or produced TV series and specials for 19 years, including "MacGyver," "So Weird," "Mr. Sunshine," "Sightings," "A Family Again," "All the Kids Do It" (which won him an Emmy Award), "Ryan's Four," "Scandal Sheet" and the ABC documentary "Who Are the DeBolts?
-And Where Did They Get 19 Kids?," which won the prestigious Humanitas Prize.
+Behind the scenes, he has also made his mark as a producer and director.
+Winkler has executive produced or produced TV series and specials for 19 years, including "MacGyver," "So Weird," "Mr. Sunshine," "Sightings," "A Family Again," "All the Kids Do It" (which won him an Emmy Award), "Ryan's Four," "Scandal Sheet" and the ABC documentary "Who Are the DeBolts and Where Did They Get Nineteen Kids?" which won the prestigious Humanitas Prize.

 He also directed several movies, including "Memories of Me," starring Billy Crystal and the late Alan King, and "Cop and a Half," starring Burt Reynolds.
-On stage, Winkler has appeared on Broadway in Neil Simon's "The Dinner Party," with the late John Ritter, and "The Performers."
+On stage, Winkler has appeared on Broadway in Neil Simon's "The Dinner Party" alongside the late John Ritter and "The Performers."

 Winkler has always been concerned about the quality of children's television programming.
-He has produced countless worthwhile projects for a young audience, including "Happily Ever After" for PBS and its sequel, "Two Daddies."
-Additional specials include "Run, Don't Walk" and "All the Kids Do It," which was about teenage drunk driving and was directed by Winkler.
+He has produced countless worthwhile projects for a young audience, including "Happily Ever After" for PBS and its sequel, "Two Daddies to Love Me."
+Additional specials include "Run, Don't Walk," and "All the Kids Do It," which was about teenage drunk driving and was directed by Winkler.

-To date, he and his co-author, Lin Oliver, have written 31 children's novels.
-Their latest, "Here's Hank: The Soggy, Foggy Campout," will be in stores on July 5.
-All 31 are in bookstores across the United States and have been published around the world in seven languages, with more than 4 million copies sold.
+To date, he and his co-author, Lin Oliver, have written 34 children's novels.
+Their latest is "HERE'S HANK: Hooray!
+My Butt Left the Bench."
+All 34 are in bookstores across the United States and have been published around the world in seven languages, with more than 4 million copies sold.

 He also received the Chevalier de l'Ordre des Artes et Lettres, the French government's highest honor.
 In addition, Winkler was one of 10 individuals honored by AARP with their 2010 Inspire Award.
 In 2011, he was awarded the Honorary Officer of the Most Excellent Order of the British Empire (OBE) from the Queen of England in recognition of his services to children with dyslexia and special education needs.

 Of all the titles he has received, the ones he relishes most are husband, father and grandfather.
-Winkler and his wife have three children, Jed, Zoe and Max, and four grandchildren.
-They reside in Los Angeles with their two dogs, Charlotte and Linus.
+Winkler and his wife have three children, Jed, Zoe and Max, and five grandchildren.
+They reside in Los Angeles.